 Solid waste means any garbage, refuse, sludge from a wastewater treatment plant, water supply treatment plant, or air pollution control facility and other discarded materials including solid, liquid, semi-solid, or contained gaseous material, resulting from industrial, commercial, mining and agricultural operations, and from community activities, but does not include solid or dissolved materials in domestic sewage, or solid or dissolved materials in irrigation return flows or industrial discharges that are point sources subject to permit under 33 USC 1342, as amended (86 Stat.
 880), or source, special nuclear or by-product material as defined by the Atomic Energy Act of 1954, as amended (68 Stat.
 923) except as may be provided by existing agreements between the State of New York and the government of the United States (see section 360-1.3 of this Part).

-In Simple Words - Solid wastes are any discarded (abandoned or considered waste-like) materials.
+In Simple Words - Solid wastes are any discarded or abandoned materials.
 Solid wastes can be solid, liquid, semi-solid or containerized gaseous material.

 - waste tires

 - scrap metal

 - latex paints

 - oil and anti-freeze